chainwayxyz/clementine-cli/docs/withdraw.md

 - `DESTINATION_ADDRESS`: Bitcoin address where funds will be sent

 > [!TIP]
-> After you start a withdrawal with `withdrawal start` command, it will prompt
+> After you start a withdrawal with the withdrawal start command, it will prompt
-> you the next steps with correct values.
-You may be better off returning this
+> you with the next steps and the correct values.
+However, you may want to
-> document though, as there are details and security suggestions for the next
+> return to this document, as it contains details and security suggestions for
-> steps.
+> the following steps.

 **Example:**